OpenFn/docs/adaptors/intro.md

 adaptor will be available to use in any of your jobs as long as you specify it via the **Select Unreleased Adaptor** dialog.

-## Developing adaptors
+## Building and extending adaptors

-The source code and technical documentation for developing or extending existing adaptors can be found at www.github.com/OpenFn/adaptors.
+The source code and technical documentation for developing or extending existing adaptors can be found on GitHub at www.github.com/OpenFn/adaptors.